“Outside Mama” says my little man, “outside”.

 And what’s more – he’s ready to take me on marvellous adventures.
 I feel privileged he included in his enchanted imaginary world.
 A simple afternoon where not much happened was exactly what we both needed.

-I reflect on how widely a recent post I wrote about how simplifying our kid’s lives may protect against mental health issues has been read (over half of a million times, and counting).
+I reflect on how widely a recent post I wrote about how simplifying our kid’s lives may protect against mental health issues has been read (over two million times, and counting).
 I’m humbled by the overwhelming flood of positive comments it’s received.
 But it’s made me ask: Why?

 I wonder if it’s because, collectively, we know simplifying is vital not only for our kid’s health, but also for our own.
 Simplicity is a rare gift in modern life.
 It’s an obvious message, and when we hear it, we can’t help but shout YES.